VisPro128/vistabler/README.md

 -Path Variables: Output path/input file may be an issue on some devices as it specifies 'sdcard' in the path.
 If this doesn't work, use a folder or address that does.

--Courses: You need to put your courses in manually sadly.
+-Courses: You no longer need to enter your courses manually.